daigotanaka/daigotanaka.github.io/getting-to-yes.md

-## Getting to Yes: Negotiating Agreement Without Giving In, with my personal story of learning
+## Getting to Yes: How I negotiated to stay in USA

 ![Getting to Yes](http://www.williamury.com/nowithconvictionizbedathanyes2plz/wp-content/uploads/books/yes/Getting_to_Yes-cover.jpg)